What about Inclusion?

 As a parent of a child with Dup15q, you will need to consider all of these issues to determine whether an inclusive or a self-contained classroom is best for your child.
 We recognize that this is a difficult decision because there are multiple issues to consider.
 (For example: what your school is proposing as a placement, what you wish to prioritize, the extent of your child’s disabilities, etc.) Based on our discussions with many Dup15q families, we have heard of many different types of placements.
 That being said, the following three scenarios are especially prevalent:

-- Many families report that their Dup15q child who is classified as having more of aa “severe” intellectual disability has benefited from a self-contained setting to develop independence and communication skills.
+- Many families report that their Dup15q child who is classified as having more of a “severe” intellectual disability has benefited from a self-contained setting to develop independence and communication skills.
 They further report that this placement is especially good if their child is educated in a hybrid of both settings.
-For example, their child may spend their academic part of the day in small, special needs resource classes where they can get individual attention, behavioral support, specialized instruction, and extra time for processing, while enjoying inclusion with typical peers for specials like music/gym/art, lunch/recess, and special classroom activities like holiday parties.
+For example, their child may spend the academic part of the day in small, special needs resource classes where they can get individual attention, behavioral support, specialized instruction, and extra time for processing, while enjoying inclusion with typical peers for specials like music/gym/art, lunch/recess, and special classroom activities like holiday parties.

 - Many families report that their Dup15q child who is classified as having a “mild” to “moderate” intellectual disability has benefited from an inclusion setting in elementary school.
 As curricular demands increase in middle/high school, they may move more toward self-contained instruction and get inclusion opportunities in their community.

-- Some families report that they have become very frustrated with their respective public schools for a multitude of reasons, and have opted to place their child in ABA full time.
+- Some families report that they have become very frustrated with their respective public schools for a multitude of reasons, and have opted to place their child in ABA full-time.
 If this occurs, these families frequently seek out socialization opportunities for their child with typical peers outside of the ABA centers.

 It may be helpful for you to post on the Dup15q website to discuss your struggle with this decision.
 People are happy to chime in on what they have found does or does not work.
 Regardless of how they respond, however, you will need to ask yourself some fairly challenging questions which are critical to making this decision.
 These include the following: